 - An Artist blog and digital platform throughout the residency to share the progress of the work

-- A chance to deliver artist talks at Artcore Gallery and online
+- A chance to deliver artist talks and workshops at Artcore Gallery and online

 - Mentoring and curatorial support throughout the residency

 We welcome applications from artists working in any visual arts discipline, and with a cross-disciplinary practice.